JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 A comma-separated list of [organizations'](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/about-organizations) IDs.

-This list limits a set of users who can register or authenticate in TeamCity with their GitHub account.
-Together with the enabled _Allow creating new users on the first login_ option, this leaves an ability to automatically register unknown users but restricts it to those who work on your projects.
+This list limits a set of users who can register or authenticate in TeamCity with their GitHub account  to the specified organizations.
+When combined with the _Allow creating new users on the first login_ option,  this setting allows automatically registering users who have an email in one of the specified organizations and don't have a user profile in TeamCity.

 >To use this restriction, make sure that the GitHub OAuth application used in the selected [GitHub.com connection](configuring-connections.md#GitHub) is approved for each specified organization.
 {type="note"}